-The decades following the advent of the ATM brought considerable growth in this new form of banking.
-In the US, Dallas-based engineer Donald Wetzel pioneered the development and deployment of the ATM.
-The country’s first machine was installed at the Chemical Bank branch in Rockville Center, New York, in September 1969.
+The decades that followed the introduction of the ATM transformed this new form of banking.
+In the U.S., Dallas-based engineer Donald Wetzel pioneered the development and deployment of the ATM, with the first being installed at the Chemical Bank branch in Rockville Center, New York, in September 1969.

-ATM popularity continued to grow in the early 1970s, with 1,000 ATMs installed around the world by the end of 1971, as financial institutions looked to offer self-service convenience to consumers.
+And ATM popularity continued to grow around the world.
+In the early 1970s, with 1,000 ATMs installed by the end of 1971, FIs understood the convenience it brought to their customers—and they invested accordingly.

-Many banks continued to deploy this technology over the rest of the decade.
-In 1977, Citibank invested more than $100 million in the installation of ATMs across New York City.
-It was seen as a gamble at the time, but when a blizzard hit the city, banks were forced to close for days and ATM use rose by 20 percent—so, it certainly paid off.
+In 1977, Citibank put more than $100 million into the installation of ATMs across New York City.
+People thought it was a gamble at the time, but when a blizzard hit the city, banks were forced to close for days and ATM use rose by 20 percent—so, it certainly paid off.